 AI Flows: Design end-to-end document workflows visually.
 Define the path from document intake to final action, with branching logic based on document type, extracted data, or validation results.

-AI Processors: Extract and structure data from PDFs, scans, images, and forms with 99%+ accuracy.
+AI Processors: Extract and structure data from PDFs, scans, images, and forms.
 Trained on real-world documents including low-quality scans and complex layouts.

 Rules Engine: Apply validation logic, thresholds, calculations, and conditional routing.
 Define custom metrics, scoring models, and business rules without code.